-Years 5 and 6 will be accessing Google classrooms as their remote learning.
+Years 5 and 6 will be accessing Google Classroom as their remote learning.
 This is part of our evolving online curriculum and something we are looking to introduce in the other classes soon.
 Click HERE for a link to Google Classroom.

 Teachers will be making weekly phone calls to find out how children are getting on with their remote learning.

 We appreciate how hard this situation is for families and know how disappointed the children are about not returning to school as normal.
 Please rest assured that we are here to help in any way that we can, so please don’t hesitate to contact us.
 If you have any questions please email the class teacher via the 'myhomework' email address.
 This will be checked daily.